dragonfly-science/dragonfly-latex-templates/README.md

  - subfig (use subcaption instead)

+## Modifying the package

+Key files for the template are found in the `dragonfly` folder.
+Make sure to update the changelog to a new version number following any edits (see `package/debian/changelog`).
+The new version number will be used when the `.deb` is generated.

 ## Building the package on Ubuntu

 1. Checkout the branch corresponding to the version of Ubuntu that you are using